 5.6.1 This area is mainly funded by Local Transport Plan grant funding from the Department for Transport.
 The assumption is made that funding that now goes via the Combined Authority will now be passported across to Cambridgeshire.
-There is no change from the 2019-20 Business plan.
 Some of these schemes are further enhanced by the use of S106 developer contributions.
+A reduction to the current schemes will need to be made to fund the local contribution towards the A14.